doridori/Android-Security-Reference/hardware/SOCs.md

 - e.g. does the CPU support TrustZone?
 - [Some vulns](https://www.codeaurora.org/projects/security-advisories/memory-corruption-qseecom-driver-cve-2014-4322) are for specific chipsets

-Here is a non-exhaustive list of some common Android Socs _(ARM unless noted otherwise)_:
+Here is a non-exhaustive list of some common Android SoCs _(ARM unless noted otherwise)_:

 - Saumsung [Exynos](https://en.wikipedia.org/wiki/Exynos)
    - Used in _some_ Samsung phones [link](https://en.wikipedia.org/wiki/Samsung_Galaxy_S_series#Comparison)